Beit Guvrin – Maresha National Park – Full Visitors Guide

 I saw several additional activities at International Bird Migration Day but did not participate.
 One was a movie about birds, and the other was guided tours through bell caves.

-Overall, the International Bird Migration Day activities were nice, and if you have no other plans, check them out.
+Overall, the International Bird Migration Day activities were lovely, and if you have no other plans, check them out.

 Historical Background